valarnet/valarnet-blog/posts/20230117-eigrp-classic-vs-named-mode.md

 >	- Address family interface config mode (*config-router-af-interface#*)
 >	- Address family topology config mode (*config-router-af-topology#*)

-EIGRP Named-Mode uses wide metrics which allows it to support up to 4.2Tbps speed interfaces and utlizes a different formula for the Diffusion Update Algorithm (DUAL) cost computation.
+EIGRP Named-Mode uses wide metrics which allows it to support up to 4.2Tbps speed interfaces and utlizes a different formula for the EIGRP metric computation.
 These are 64-bit metric calculations.

 In contrast, EIGRP classic mode supports only 32-bit cost metric calculations which makes it limited to account for speeds of up to 10Gbps interfaces.